App-vNext/Polly/docs/migration-v8.md

 <!-- endSnippet -->

 > [!IMPORTANT]
-> In v7, the policy wrap ordering is different; the policy added first was executed last.
-In v8, the execution order matches the order in which they were added.
+> In v7, the policy wrap ordering is different; the policy added first was executed last (FILO).
+In v8, the execution order matches the order in which they were added (FIFO).

-## Migrating retry policy
+## Migrating Retry Policies

 This section describes how to migrate the v7 retry policy to a resilience strategy in v8.